jeremyfix/listen-attend-and-spell/README.md

 ```

 Note: At the time of writing, there is some issues with the encoding of some special characters (like œ or ç)are not correctly handled.

+## CTC Model

+The CTC model we implement is made of a convolutional network followed by a recurrent network then followed by a linear layer producing a probability distribution over the vocabulary which contains the special blank symbol introduced by A. Graves in his work on Connectionist Temporal Classification.
+To see more about the architecture, check the [models.py](https://github.com/jeremyfix/listen-attend-and-spell/blob/main/scripts/models.py#L52) )

+The loss is then the CTC loss which computes the probability of a target sequence by marginalizing over all the possible sequences that contain the blank, empty symbol.
+The CTC loss is an option for situation where the input sequence is always longer than the input sequence.
+If the input sequence is of length 5 and the target sequence is, say, 'a','b','c', then the probability of this target sequence is computed by summing the probabilities that your model assign to all the following sequences :

+- <blank>,<blank>,a,b,c
+- <blank>, a, <blank>, b, c
+- <blank>, a, b, <blank>, c
+- <blank>, a, b, c, <blank>
+- a, <blank>,<blank>,b, c
+- a, <blank>,b, <blank>, c
+- ...

+There is a very interesting article on [distill.pub](https://distill.pub/2017/ctc/) on the CTC loss.

 # References